Heroin use in U.S. more than doubled since 2002

 Feb.
-11 (UPI) -- Heroin use in the United States has nearly doubled since 2002, as have health problems related to injecting of the drug, a new analysis by National Institute on Drug Abuse has revealed.
+11 (UPI) -- Heroin use in the United States has nearly doubled since 2002, as have health problems related to injecting of the drug, a new analysis has revealed.

 In findings published Tuesday by the Journal of the American Medical Association, researchers from the agency estimated that 0.32 percent of the American population took the illegal drug in 2018, the last year for which data are available, up from 0.17 percent in 2002.